Sir David Foulis, 1st Baronet: England

 King James sent Foulis to Sir Robert Cecil after he received news of the death of Queen Elizabeth I from Sir Robert Carey.
-Foulis came to England with King James in 1603; was knighted 13 May of that year; was created honorary M.A. at Oxford 30 August 1605; and was naturalised by act of parliament in April 1606.
+Foulis came to England ahead of King James in April 1603, and was knighted on 13 May.
+With other Scottish courtiers he was admitted to Gray's Inn on 22 May.

+Foulis was created honorary M.A. at Oxford 30 August 1605; and was naturalised by act of parliament in April 1606.
 He obtained with Lord Sheffield and others in 1607 a patent for making alum in Yorkshire; purchased the manors of Ingleby and Battersby from Ralph, Lord Eure, in 1609; and was made a baronet of England 6 February 1619–20.
 He acted as cofferer to both Prince Henry and Prince Charles.

 In May 1610 Prince Henry sent him to Bath with news of the assassination of Henry IV of France for his cousin Frederick Ulrich, son of the Duke of Brunswick, who cut short his visit and returned to London.
 A copy of a royal household edict and roll of servant's wages that Foulis paid in 1610 for the household of Prince Charles was published in 1802 by Edmund Turnor.

 Sir David, high in the favour of James I, was the recipient in 1614 of the notorious letter of advice to the king sent from Italy by Sir Robert Dudley, titular duke of Northumberland.
 In 1629 Foulis gave evidence respecting the document after it had been discovered in the library of Sir Robert Bruce Cotton.
 Dudley also sent designs for warships to Foulis in 1612 and 1614, hoping by these schemes to gain advancement by means of the royal favourite, the Earl of Somerset.

 As member of the Council of the North he chafed against Thomas Wentworth's despotic exercise of the president's authority, and in July 1632 not only denied that the council existed by parliamentary authority, but charged Wentworth with malversation of the public funds.
 Wentworth indignantly repudiated the accusation, and Foulis appealed in vain to Charles I for protection from Wentworth's vengeance while offering to bring the gentry of Yorkshire to a better temper.
 He was dismissed from the council, was summoned before the Star Chamber, was ordered to pay £5,000 to the Crown and £3,000 to Wentworth, and was sent to the Fleet Prison in default (1633).
 There he remained till the Long parliament released him, 16 March 1641.

 Foulis appeared as a witness against Strafford at the trial in 1641.
 He died at Ingleby in 1642.